Saint Thomas Christians: Socio-cultural and religious identity

-Like Brahmins they had the right to sit before the Kings and also to ride on horse or elephant, like the royals.
-They were protectors of seventeen underprivileged castes and communities and hence they were called Lords of Seventeen Castes.
-They did not allow the lower-castes to join their community for fear that it could imperil their upper-caste status.
-But this regal period ended when the community fell under the power of the Rajas of Cochin and Travancore.
-They owned a large number of Kalaripayattu training centers and the Rajas of Travancore and Cochin, including the renowned Marthanda Varma, recruited trained Christian warriors to defend their kingdom.
+Like Brahmins, they had the right to sit before the kings and ride horses or elephants like the royals.
+They were protectors of seventeen lower castes and communities and hence were called Lords of Seventeen Castes.
+They did not allow the lower castes to join their community for fear that it could imperil their upper-caste status.
+The regal period ended when the community fell under the power of the rajas of Cochin and Travancore.
+They owned a large number of Kalaripayattu training centers, and the rajas of Travancore and Cochin, including the renowned Marthanda Varma, recruited trained Christian warriors to defend their kingdom.

-The upper-caste Hindus and Saint Thomas Christians took part in one another's festival celebrations and in some places in Kerala, the Hindu Temples and Saint Thomas Christian Churches were built on adjoining sites by the Hindu Kings.
-Until the 19th century, Saint Thomas Christians had the right of access to Hindu temples and some leading Saint Thomas Christians held the status of sponsors at Hindu shrines and temple festivals.
-But in the 19th century, Saint Thomas Christian integration with the Hindu caste system was disrupted: their clean-caste status was questioned in some localities and they were denied access to many Hindu temples.
+Upper-caste Hindus and Saint Thomas Christians took part in one another's festival celebrations.
+In some places in Kerala, the Hindu temples and Saint Thomas Christian churches were built on adjoining sites by the Hindu kings.
+Until the 19th century, Saint Thomas Christians had the right of access to Hindu temples, and some leading Saint Thomas Christians held the status of sponsors at Hindu shrines and temple festivals.
+In the 19th century, however, Saint Thomas Christian integration with the Hindu caste system was disrupted: their clean-caste status was questioned in some localities, and they were denied access to many Hindu temples.
 They tried to retaliate by denouncing Hindu festivals as heathen idolatry.
-Clashes between upper-caste Hindus and Saint Thomas Christians occurred from the late 1880s, especially when festivals coincided.
+Clashes between upper-caste Hindus and Saint Thomas Christians occurred beginning in the late 1880s, especially when festivals coincided.
 Internecine violence among various Saint Thomas Christian denominations aggravated their problems.